 So I will ask you like I ask all my couples.....
 What is the most important part of your wedding day?
 What do you want guest to remember?
 What do you want to experience on your wedding day?

-If the venue location is top priority then you will want to find a venue that gives you the most value for your budget.
-If catering is most important, then you will have to find a venue that will allow you to have outside caterers or a venue with good food.
+If the venue location is a top priority, then you will want to find a venue that gives you the most value for your budget.
+If catering is most important, you will have to find a venue that will allow you to have outside caterers or a venue with good food.
 This slight shift in priority changes how you shop for other items on your list.

 Assign a rank to each of the items on your list.
 Creating priority in what you want gives you a order to assign to your budget.
 Now that you know what you want and how important those things are, you can figure out what they cost.
 Wedding planners are a great source for determining vendor cost.
 You can also do a quick search via Google to find price ranges in your area.